 This brings us to compounds being used during stropping.
 Stropping compounds are polishing agents that generally come in a block form and can be spread across the leather of the strop before beginning the stropping process.

-While using a compound is not a requirement of the stropping process, the compounds help to refine the blade to an even more precise level, as well as providing a much more polished and mirror-like finish to the blade.
+While using a compound is not a requirement of the stropping process, the compounds help to refine the blade to an even more precise level, as well as provide a much more polished and mirror-like finish to the blade.

 As for actually using the strop, the process is similar to that of using the honing steel.
 The knife should be held with the spine facing outwards in the direction the knife will be moved, with the edge touching the leather at a maximum of a 45 degree angle.
 Like with honing, the knife should then be slid across the strop in a sweeping motion.